syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/FAQs/Find-and-replace-text-using-regex).

-N> For more information on performing the find and replace operation using DocIO, you can refer to online documentation link:[Find and Replace](/File-Formats/DocIO/Working-with-Find-and-Replace)
+N> For more information on performing the find and replace operation using DocIO, you can refer to online documentation link: [Find and Replace](/File-Formats/DocIO/Working-with-Find-and-Replace)

 ### Bookmarks